How real attackers operate, and what to do about it.

 Most security tooling optimizes for recall: catch everything, sort it out later.
 We optimize for the opposite.
 A finding ships only if a human can reproduce the underlying fact off the wire at verification time.
 Here are the four tests every candidate must pass before we sign it, and why a scanner that calls everything critical is worse than no scanner at all.

 A CVE is a backlog item until the moment it lands on the CISA Known Exploited Vulnerabilities catalog.
 Then it is an emergency with a deadline, sometimes measured in days.
 Mid-June 2026 put three edge-and-hosting CVEs on the KEV list inside one week, each with a short remediation window.
-Here is how the KEV clock should drive your prioritization, and how to act inside the window.
+Here is how the KEV clock should drive your prioritization, why version-banded exposure detection beats waiting for a pen test, and how to act inside the window.

 The defining SaaS breach pattern of 2026 is not a cracked password and not a phish.
 It is a stolen third-party-integration OAuth token that skips your login, never triggers MFA, and pivots across your connected platforms.
 Here is how integration-token theft works, why your login alerts stay quiet, and how to audit your connected-app surface with evidence.